What My Apple Watch Taught Me About My Yoga Practice

 Seven: Based on the popular seven-minute workout featured in New York Times Magazine, this app gives you super-effective bodyweight workouts that require nothing more than a chair or wall.
-Now you can get visual cues and coaching (you can even choose what voice you want to deliver the instructions!) right on your wrist.
+Now you can get visual cues and coaching (you can even choose what voice you want to deliver the instructions) right on your wrist.

 MyFitnessPal: Consistently rated one of the top diet apps, you can get all of your calorie intake and exercise tracking info through Apple Watch.

-Lark: Want a personal weight loss coach and 24/7 nutritionist, but don't want to shell out major dough?
+Lark: Want a personal weight loss coach and 24/7 dietitian, but don't want to shell out major dough?
 This is about as close as it gets.
 Lark tracks your food, sleep, and exercise and then texts you with the easiest ways to be healthier in a super friendly and chatty way.
 (It's basically the equivalent of that super supportive friend who nudges you to be healthier—without annoying you.)

 Streaks: Track up to six tasks you want to complete every day, like "eat a healthy meal," "walk 10,000 steps," or even "read for 10 minutes," and build a streak of consecutive days.
 Now you can see it all on your Apple Watch, plus receive helpful nudges throughout the day.
 (Related: Are Weight-Loss Wagers Your Best Bet?)

-Runtastic: Effortlessly start a run from your wrist and get all the info you expect from the highly popular running app (including heart rate, distance, pace, elevation, and more) without taking your iPhone out of your pocket or arm band.
+Runtastic: Effortlessly start a run from your wrist and get all the info you expect from the highly popular running app (including heart rate, distance, pace, elevation, and more) without taking your iPhone out of your pocket or armband.

 3-Minute Mindfulness: Don't have time for 30 minutes of meditation?
 (Who does?!)
 These three-minute guided meditation sessions are a no-brainer.
-All you have to do is follow along with the Watch—it'll tell you when to breathe in and out or when to hold you breath—so even a total beginner can jump right in.
+All you have to do is follow along with the Watch—it'll tell you when to breathe in and out or when to hold your breath—so even a total beginner can jump right in.